mostafatalebi/dynamic-params/README.md

 **GetAsInt**
 Tries to convert the value to `int` before returning, error if conversion fails.

+**GetAsTimeDuration**
+Tries to convert the value to `time.Duration` before returning, error if conversion fails.

 **GetStringAsInt**
 Tries to convert a non-zero starting, numeric string value to `int` before returning, error if conversion fails.

+**GetStringAsTimeDuration**
+Tries to convert a duration string (1ms or 2h1m) to a time.Duration type using time.ParseDuration() function

 **GetStringAsBool**
 Tries to convert a non-zero starting, numeric string value